 Hormone Therapy

-Hormone therapy involves the use of medications, such as tamoxifen or clomiphene, to reduce estrogen levels and increase testosterone levels, potentially reducing breast tissue growth.
+Hormone therapy uses medicines, like tamoxifen or clomiphene, to lower estrogen and boost testosterone levels, which may slow down breast tissue growth.

 Surgery